 |Hawaii Annual Average||$953||$1,018||$1,014|

 |US Cost Per Month||$91||$94||$98|

 Choosing a homeowners insurance company in Hawaii should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to compare homeowners insurance quotes in Hawaii from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Hawaii.
 Out of the 1,481 Hawaii homeowners that used QuoteWizard to request insurance quotes last year, 75 had no home insurance.

-Why contact every individual company in Hawaii that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every insurer in Hawaii you want a homeowners quote from?
+You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|